Fleet managers must evaluate parking areas and provide proper security for vehicles. - Photo: Bobit

 With limited space to park surplused equipment, the questions for all of us are: where to store these items, how long will they be stored, and are they relatively safe until transported to auction or picked up for sale on the Internet?
 Until recently, my record of safeguarding surplused equipment was flawless — not because I had done anything specifically to safeguard equipment.
 I had just been lucky.

-Theft Provides Cautionary Tale
+Theft Provides a Cautionary Fleet Tale

 I received a call from Bob Carlson, City of Everett maintenance & operations supervisor, who informed me that one of our stripped police cars was missing.
 I thought perhaps someone had simply moved it.
 However, after checking with staff, it was clear the vehicle hadn’t been moved.